zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

    1. Do two DNS lookups, one record type A and one record type AAAA for name server name as owner name on public DNS.

-   2. For each IP address for name server name in in *Delegation Extended Glue* do:
+   2. For each IP address for name server name in *Delegation Extended Glue* do:
       1. If the address is not listed with the same owner name in the responses of the DNS lookups, or if there was no